loxosceles/isession/README.md

 is based on iPython, a more advanced version of the standard Python shell.
-It provides a rich set of features for working with data interactively, including tab completion, multi-line editing, and auto-indentation, as well as the ability to configure the default editing mode,e.g., Vim-mode.
+It provides a rich set of features for working with data interactively, including tab completion, multi-line editing, and auto-indentation, as well as the ability to configure the default editing mode,e.g., Vim- or Emacs-mode.
 Additionally, it provides a `startup` script folder, which allows you to define custom startup scripts to initialize the environment, set up the project database, or import local libraries as well as public ones.
 Particularly useful is the ability to automatically reload modules, which is not possible in the standard Python shell, so you can develop your application interactively by importing modules and functions from your project.